Argyll and Bute moving on - weather 6/7 October

 We continue to take action as a council, and with partners, to repair damage, and adapt and restore the road network and services affected.

-Many others across communities in Argyll and Bute are contributing in helping the area move on.
-Thank you to everyone involved.
+Thank you to everyone involved in communities across Argyll and Bute in helping the area move on.

 Business Support

-Thank you to everyone who responded to our survey about the impact on local businesses.
+We also surveyed businesses on the impact on them.
+Thank you to everyone who responded.
 We will use what you told us to help source potential sources of funding support.

 If we identify routes for financial support for businesses we will of course share information about them through our business network, website and social media channels.